The major recent changes in the Italian tax rules that occurred in the last 12 months are the following:

 Please note that Italy tax updates are generally expected to occur between November and December in connection with the finance bill and approval of related laws.

-Introduction of the so-called "web tax" as from 2019
+Introduction of the so-called ‘web tax’ as of 2019

-2018 finance bill introduced the so-called "web tax" on digital services applicable as from 1 January 2019.
-Under this new Law, corporations apply a tax at the rate of 3% on the value of digital services, net of VAT.
+The 2018 finance bill introduced the so-called ‘web tax’ on digital services applicable as of 1 January 2019.
+Under this new Law, corporations will apply a tax at the rate of 3% on the value of digital services, net of VAT.

 New 2018 deadlines

 - VAT return is filed by 30 April.

 - The communication of data of invoices issued and received regarding the second quarter of fiscal year (FY) 2018 is extended to 30 September 2018.

 - For calendar year 2017, returns for corporate income tax (imposta sul reddito delle società or IRES), regional production tax (imposta regionale sulle attività produttive or IRAP), and withholding tax (WHT) are due by 31 October 2018.